Rotating planets in Newtonian gravity

-The polar radius is our unit of length and remains fixed at unity.
-The equatorial radius is determined by a 4'th order algebraic equation that is obtained from (3.9) by setting $r=R$.
+The polar radius is our unit of length.
 We are mostly interested in shapes that are almost spherical (leaving aside the planetary rings for the moment), with a small equatorial bulge.
-To find surfaces that include a point on the equator with radius $s=1+\epsilon$ we write (2.14) in the form
+To find surfaces that include a point on the equator with radius $s=1+\epsilon$ we write Eq.(2.14) in the form

 Note that $f(s,s)$ is a constant.
 The equatorial radius is a zero of the function $B(r,r)$ and after division by $r-s$ this equation reduces to a cubic.
-For planets without rings this cubic does not have positive roots.
-If a ring is about to disappear at a distanse $s'$ from the center there will be a double zero at $r = s'$.
+For planets without rings this cubic does not have positive roots. \b

 The measurable parameter $\epsilon$ has replaced the value of the function $f$.
 However, there are still 3 parameters left, $N,\eta$ and $\xi$, and it is difficult to survey all possibilities.
-We shall try to find our way around this difficulty as we look at individual planets.
+We shall try to find our way around this difficulty by looking at individual planets. \b

 If Earth is an ellipsoid with eccentricity $\epsilon$ and the polar radius is normalized to unity, then the shape is